Does Liberty Mutual’s RightTrack Save You Money?

 Now, you must drive 90 days.
 During those 90 days, Liberty Mutual’s team will review your driving habits and determine if you can save.
-According to their website, the savings range from 5 to 30 percent.
-After the 90-day, you send the tag back into the company.
+According to its website, the savings range from 5 to 30 percent.
+After the 90-day, you send the device back into the company.

-Participation is free, and you agree to use your phone’s Wi-Fi and cell data to send the data from the tag back to Liberty Mutual.
+Participation is free, and you agree to use your phone’s Wi-Fi and cell data to send the data from the device back to Liberty Mutual.

 - Number of Miles Driven per Day and Averaged over 90 Days: Over the 90 days, the team assesses how many total miles you drove, and your average miles are driven per day in that period.

 - The Time of Day: The time of day you drive will also play a role in your savings.
 Accidents are more frequent during certain hours of the day.
 According to NHTSA, between 3:00 pm to 6:00 pm and Saturdays see more accidents than other hours.
 Therefore, if you tend to drive during dangerous hours for serious accidents, you may not get that full 30 percent compared to those who avoid driving during those peak hours.

 - Instances of Rapid Acceleration: In theory, a safe driver is one that accelerates slowly and gradually picks up speed.
 Instances of rapid acceleration are warning flags to insurers, and less likely to get a full discount.